Fazal Malik Akif: Western recognition: 1990–1994

-Retirement

-Akif decided to remain in the United Kingdom with the intention of producing more musical material for his next album.
-However, his family circumstances forced him to retire from the music business.
-During his retirement Akif went on to host various radio programmes on Asian Sound and Kismat radio stations.

-Despite repeated requests for him to return to Pakistan, he decided not to return at the time and is remembered as having disappeared from the music industry at the peak of his career.

-Return to Pakistan: 2003

-In 2003, Akif finally returned to Pakistan after a thirteen-year hiatus and was embraced by the music fraternity.
-Peshawar Television Centre produced a one-off comeback programme titled Yaad Girina where Akif spoke on his musical career and performed a series of his hit songs.
-The show was attended by an audience of old musical associates and friends, which included producers, directors, composers, performers and lyricists such as Mohammad Azam Azam.
-The programme ended with a 56-year-old Akif performing his famous song "Zam Da Husn Jazeero Ta" in a split screen format displaying him singing the same song years earlier at Nishtar Hall, Peshawar.

-Present

-Now residing in Manchester, Akif focuses on writing and painting.
-His two children have established a production company, which aims to promote a collection of his released and unreleased songs, along with an anthology of Akif's poetry.

-On 26 August 2016, Coke Studio uploaded a contemporary rendition of Akif's song "Dilruba Na Raazi" on their YouTube channel.
-Performed and further composed by Zeb Bangash, Faakhir Mehmood and Strings, the song is a huge hit and has garnered millions of views.

 Awards and nominations

 Akif was first nominated for the Pakistan Television Awards in 1986 in the category of "Outstanding Performance".
 He went on to win the 1987–1988 Khyber Award for "Best Singer" at a ceremony in Nishtar Hall, Peshawar.
 He was also nominated in three separate years for Pakistan Television's National Music Awards in the category of "Best Singer", once losing out to Abida Parveen.

 In 1987, Akif competed at "Lok Mela" in Islamabad, coming second to Pakistani gypsy folk singer Zarsanga.
 In the weeks ensuing Akif initiated legal action against "Lok Mela" for vote rigging.
 In response, Adam Nayyar, Executive Director of "Lok Virsa" replied acknowledging that Akif was indeed the best performer in terms of stage performance, public popularity and singing.
 Nayyar went on to invite Akif to sit on the UNESCO Advisory Board as a cultural ambassador, a position Akif declined out of principle.

 The Ministry of Culture of North-West Frontier Province recommended Akif for the "Pride of Performance" award for three consecutive years from 1988 to 1991.